vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 Our API client always shares two entry points:

 - `@vue-storefront/{INTEGRATION}/server` - shares the `createApiClient`.
-- `@vue-storefront/{INTEGRATION}` - shares other library code, such as helpers, types etc.
+- `@vue-storefront/{INTEGRATION}` - shares other library code, such as helpers, types, etc.

 ### Configuration
 The creation of an API client starts with the configuration.
-As we use middleware, this package is split into two bundles, thus you need to create two separate files with the corresponding configuration:
+As we use middleware, this package is split into two bundles.
+Thus you need to create two separate files with the corresponding configuration:

 - `index.server.ts` - contains the creation of API client, for direct connection to the integrated platform
-- `index.ts` - main entry point, that contains everything else, such as types, helper functions etc.
+- `index.ts` - main entry point that contains everything else, such as types, helper functions, etc.

 ```ts
 // index.server.ts